jess-n-chen/jc-cu-c20-react-portfolio/README.md

 ## General Information

-This repository contains my refactored portfolio website with accessibility support using React framework.
+This repository contains my refactored portfolio as a single-page application with accessibility support using React framework.

 ## Project Requirements